 - Minimize text creativity.
 For some Instructional Designers and other content developers, this may come across unnatural.
 Yet, translation costs are driven by the number of new The more phrases are repeated, previous translations of those phrases can be inserted at basically no charge.
 Harness the desire to creatively re-state the same idea and save some localization dollars – especially when 5,10, or 15 languages are involved.

 - Create white space.
 Independent of language pair, translation of content leads to an expanded number of characters.
-In the source language presentation, be sure to leave plenty of “white” space so that new translated text, with more characters, can be inserted with minimal impact to graphics and other text.
+In the source language presentation, be sure to leave plenty of “white” space so that newly translated text, with more characters, can be inserted with minimal impact on graphics and other text.

 - Slide Complexity.
 Although animation and images should enhance the engagement experience of the learner, these complexities also add cost to the synchronization effort.
 If images are to be used, and they contain any text, be sure that the images have text boxes that are editable.